roydegeest/rakwireless-docs/docs/en-us/deployment-guide/amazon-web-service/README.md

 2. In the following screen you can see your running instances, key pairs, security groups, etc. Press the blue “**Launch instance**” button.

 <rk-img
-  src="/assets/images/deployment-guide/amazon-web-service/launch-instance.jpg"
+  src="/assets/images/deployment-guide/amazon-web-service/2.launch-instance.png"
   width="100%"
   figure-number="2"
   caption="Launching an Instance"
 />

-3. There is a ton of choices for the operating system, however we will be using **Ubuntu**.
+3. There is a ton of choices for the operating system, however **Ubuntu** will be used for tutorial.
 Scroll down and choose **Ubuntu Server 18.04 LTS** (latest at the time of this document).
 Click the “**Select**” button.

 <rk-img
-  src="/assets/images/deployment-guide/amazon-web-service/selecting-os.jpg"
+  src="/assets/images/deployment-guide/amazon-web-service/3.selecting-os.png"
   width="100%"
   figure-number="3"
   caption="Selecting the Operating System"
 />

 4. In the next window, you can configure your Instance.
-However, we will leave it as it is.
-Just select the _**t2.Micro**_ for the **instance type** as in figure shown below and click “**Review and Launch**”.
+However, leave it as it is.
+Just select the _**t2.Micro**_ for the **instance type** as in figure 4 shown below and click “**Review and Launch**”.

 <rk-img
-  src="/assets/images/deployment-guide/amazon-web-service/select-instance-type.jpg"
+  src="/assets/images/deployment-guide/amazon-web-service/4.select-instance-type.png"
   width="100%"
   figure-number="4"
   caption="Selecting the Instance Type"
 />

 5. Confirm your choice and Launch.
-Security groups will be edited in the next section so you can go ahead and confirm your choice by pressing the “**Launch**” button as shown in Figure 5:
+Security groups will be edited in the next section so you can go ahead and confirm your choice by pressing the “**Launch**” button as shown in figure 5 below.

 <rk-img
-  src="/assets/images/deployment-guide/amazon-web-service/launch-instance-f.jpg"
+  src="/assets/images/deployment-guide/amazon-web-service/5.launch-instance-f.png"
   width="100%"
   figure-number="5"
   caption="Launching the Instance"